soloproyectos-js/jquery.sp-modal/README.md

 ### Modal Loading

 A `Modal Loading` consist of a modal dialog box with a loading image, text and some buttons.
-For example:
 ```JavaScript
 var loading = $.spModal('loading', 'This process may take several years\nPlease be patient...');
 loading.addButton('Cancel', function() {